ericphanson/SemioticJLRegistry/README.md

 You need to have already added the registry for this to work.
 Also, make just you are in the environment of the package you want to add (starting julia with `--project` or using `activate projectpath` will both suffice).

+## Troubleshooting

+If it's asking you for your username and password when you try to pull from or push to the registry, you probably added the registry via HTTPS, rather than SSH.
+Go in *~/.julia/registries/SemioticJLRegistry* and change the *origin* to use ssh.
+For security reasons, password authentication isn't allowed.